sergepaulc/Meerkat/README.md

 Meerkat include everything that a product manager needs to document, track, and share about his product with his team such as:

-product use cases
+product use cases;
-product requirements
+product requirements;
 product design and architecture product features road map and key milestones